fpcorso/data-blog/content/2024-02-16-stop-words.md

 Let's say that we wanted to determine the most common topics written about on this blog.
 One very simplistic approach could be to simply see what words are used the most.

-So, I can combine all the text across all of the blog posts and then create a word count for all instances of each word.
+So, I can combine all the text across all the blog posts and then create a word count for all instances of each word.
 For this article, we'll assume I've already cleaned the text and prepared it for this type of analysis.

 Our first attempt might look something like this: